top of page

 2. FEES AND PAYMENT.

 2.1 Subscription Fees.
-Customer will pay the fees due for the Service as indicated on 360 Privacy’s invoice (“Subscription Fees”).
+Client will pay the fees due for the Service as indicated on 360 Privacy’s invoice and/or related Order (“Subscription Fees”).
 Subscription Fees are due immediately via credit card or bank transfer through a third-party payment processor.
-Customer’s payment and related payment information is managed through such third-party payment processor, and 360 Privacy bears no responsibility for the third-party payment processor’s use of Customer’s payment information.
-Customer represents and warrants that it has the legal right to use the payment method submitted.
+360 Privacy reserves the right to charge interest on late payments at a rate of 1.5% per month or the maximum rate allowed by law, whichever is less, until paid in full.
+In the event of any past due amounts, 360 Privacy may suspend (or cancel) all Services without notice to Client until the amounts outstanding are paid in full.
+In addition to any other right or remedy available to 360 Privacy under this Agreement, at law or in equity, if Client fails to pay amounts when due, 360 Privacy has the option to treat such failure to pay as a material breach of this Agreement and may terminate this Agreement upon written notice to Client.
+Client’s payment and related payment information is managed through such third-party payment processor, and 360 Privacy bears no responsibility for the third-party payment processor’s use of Client’s payment information.
+Client represents and warrants that it has the legal right to use the payment method submitted.
 All amounts payable under this Agreement will be made without setoff or counterclaim, and without any deduction.
 All amounts paid to 360 Privacy are non-refundable except as expressly set forth herein.
-Customer is responsible for any payment processing fees incurred as the result of the reversal of charges through the third-party payment processor.
+Client is responsible for any payment processing fees incurred as the result of the reversal of charges through the third-party payment processor.
+For all renewals, 360 Privacy reserves the right to increase the Subscription Fees upon thirty (30) days written notice to Client.
+The Subscription Fees are based upon the number of Authorized Users designated in the Order.
+Each additional Authorized User will require an incremental Subscription Fee in accordance with the then-current rates applicable to the Order.

 2.3 Free Account.
-To the extent a subscription to the Service is made available to Customer at no charge, 360 Privacy reserves the right, at any time and without prior notice, to discontinue provision of such free subscription and require purchase of a paid subscription for further receipt of the Service.
+To the extent a subscription to the Service is made available to Client at no charge, 360 Privacy reserves the right, at any time and without prior notice, to discontinue provision of such free subscription and require purchase of a paid subscription for further receipt of the Service.

-3. NO WARRANTIES; DISCLAIMERS.
+3. WARRANTIES; DISCLAIMERS.

-The Service is provided “AS IS” without any warranties, express or implied.
-RECEIPT OF AND RELIANCE ON THE SERVICE IS AT CUSTOMER’S OWN RISK.
-360 PRIVACY DOES NOT MAKE, AND TO THE FULLEST EXTENT PROVIDED BY LAW, HEREBY DISCLAIMS, ANY AND ALL OTHER EXPRESS AND/OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT, TITLE, AND QUALITY, AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.
-360 PRIVACY FURTHER DOES NOT REPRESENT OR WARRANT THAT THE FUNCTIONALITY OF THE SERVICE WILL BE UNINTERRUPTED, TIMELY, SECURE, ACCURATE, COMPLETE AND ERROR-FREE, NOR DOES 360 PRIVACY MAKE ANY REPRESENTATION OR WARRANTY AS TO THE RESULTS CUSTOMER WILL ACHIEVE FROM RECEIVING THE SERVICE, INCLUDING ANY WARRANTY THAT THIRD PARTY WEBSITES WILL HONOR REQUESTS FOR CUSTOMER’S PERSONAL INFORMATION TO BE REMOVED.
+3.2 Disclaimer of Warranties.
+THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS, AND 360 PRIVACY EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS AND IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY, NON-INFRINGEMENT, AND FITNESS FOR A PARTICULAR PURPOSE.
+360 PRIVACY DOES NOT WARRANT THAT THE OPERATION OF ANY SERVICE WILL BE UNINTERRUPTED OR ERROR-FREE.
+360 PRIVACY MAKES NO REPRESENTATION OR WARRANTY AS TO THE RESULTS CLIENT WILL ACHIEVE FROM RECEIVING THE SERVICES, INCLUDING ANY WARRANTY THAT THIRD PARTY WEBSITES WILL HONOR REQUESTS FOR CLIENT’S PERSONAL INFORMATION TO BE REMOVED OR MAINTAIN ANY REMOVALS WHERE SUCH REQUESTS ARE INITIALLY HONORED.
 WITHOUT LIMITATION, THE SERVICE IS NOT INTENDED FOR USE IN MITIGATING OR REMOVING ANY RISK OF BODILY HARM, PROPERTY DAMAGE OR OTHER ACTUAL OR PROSPECTIVE LOSS OR DAMAGE OF ANY KIND.
+360 PRIVACY DOES NOT REPRESENT OR WARRANT THAT ANY SERVICES WILL AVERT OR PREVENT OCCURRENCES, OR THE CONSEQUENCES THEREFROM, WHICH SUCH SERVICES MAY BE DESIGNED TO DETECT OR AID IN DETECTING.

-4. INDEMNIFICATION.
+4. LIMITATION OF LIABILITY; INDEMNIFICATION.

 5. PROPRIETARY RIGHTS.